codemirror/website/site/examples/split/index.md

 Though it is possible to create multiple [views](##view.EditorView) from a single [editor state](##state.EditorState), those views will not, by themselves, stay in sync.
-States are just immutable values, and their updated forms will simply diverge.
+States are immutable values, and their updated forms held in the different views will simply diverge.

 Thus, to keep the content of two views in sync, you'll have to forward changes made in one view to the other.
 A good place to do this is